datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 --- type:NormalExercise xp:100 skills:1 key:1b2e20ac0a
 ## Review Modification Method I

-Now that you have a manageable data set with just one type of cuisine it's time to begin adapting the Yelp star ratings to see if you can make them more meaningful.
-In this course, you will look into just two of the almost infinite ways one can scale and manipulate ratings.
-The first method is to create a new rating that gives more weight to those who have reviewed more restaurants of the same cuisine.
+Now that you have a manageable data set with just one type of cuisine it's time to begin adapting the Yelp star reviews to see if you can make them more meaningful.
+In this course, you will look into just two of the almost infinite ways one can scale and manipulate reviews.
+The first method is to create a new review that gives more weight to those who have reviewed more restaurants of the same cuisine.

 To do this start by creating a new data frame with the number of reviews each reviewer has made for the collection of Indian restaurants in the original data set.